johnpuddephatt/vintageworx/src/activities/gardening-group.md

 ---
-title: Gardening group in the walled garden
+title: Green Volunteers
 day: Saturday
-time: 11am
+time: 10am
 image: /uploads/activity-gardening-group.jpg
 ---
-Come along and put your green fingers to work!
+Interested in getting involved in your community?

+We run weekly litterpicks in and around Falinge Park and provide growing spaces for you to flex your green fingers!!

 An excellent way to stay fit and meet new people.